AwarenessEducate policymakers, the media, and potential partners about the need for digital equity and the work of local digital inclusion programs.

 - and digital inclusion best practices from across the country.

-Recent Keynote by Angela
+Recent Panels with Angela

 Angela Siefer, NDIA’s Executive Director, travels all over the country to speak at different conferences about digital inclusion.
 Check out the NDIA Newsletter Archive for more information on past speaking engagements.

 NDIA releases White Papers on important digital inclusion topics including:

 - Smart Cities and Digital Equity: Some Cities Have Found Ways to Pursue Both, but Federal Policy May Hinder Progress